Council Approved Dropped Kerb Contractors

 Recent Installations

-Installing a vehicle access crossover can make a significant improvement to easy access your property as well as helping to make sure people do not park across your driveway.
+Installing a vehicle access crossover can make a significant improvement to easy access your property along with helping to make sure people do not park across your driveway.

 If you do not, you must never drive over the footway.
 If you do so, you are breaking the law and enforcement action may be taken to stop such practice.

-The pavement may require to be strengthened in front of the property, and sometimes, it may be essential for lampposts, manhole covers and other street furniture to be moved.
+The pavement may need to be strengthened in front of the property, and in many cases, it may be essential for lampposts, manhole covers and various other street furniture to be moved.

 drop kerb example image